rsksmart/devportal-1.0/tutorials/ethereum-devs/port-ethereum-dapps.md

 #### Mainnet Explorer

-You will be able to check the Mainnet's transactions and blocks in real time at [explorer.rsk.co/](https://explorer.rsk.co/)
+You will be able to check the Mainnet's transactions and blocks in real time on [explorer.rsk.co/](https://explorer.rsk.co/)

 #### Get R-BTC through 2-way peg